tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## Button

 A [Button][ButtonDoc] is a component that plays a 'click' animation, when a mouse click is performed over the button.
 Additionally, a text may be defined to describe the button.
-In this example a new button is instantiated, and the ' onMouseClicked' is set, so that the 'outputLabel' display "Someone pressed the Button!".
+In this example a new button is instantiated, and the `` onMouseClicked`` is set, so that the 'outputLabel' display "Someone pressed the Button!".

 ````kotlin
 val button = Button(posX = 450, posY = 50, text = "I am a Button.")